dexterlabora/meraki-tools-gas-vue-webpack/README.md

 4. Update `clasp/.clasp.json`, setting `"scriptId"` to your project's ID (so if your project's URL was https://script.google.com/d/foo123bar321) then `"scriptId"` should be `"foo123bar321"`)
 5. Build and deploy with `yarn clush`

+### Webpack note

+The bundled frontend code goes to `clasp/dist/index.js.html` which is then loaded into the HTML template in `clasp/index.html`.
+Unfortunately, Google Apps Script does not let you serve raw JavaScript code - it must be treated as raw HTML.
+Accordingly, HTML-semantic characters like `<` and `>` are escaped which naturally breaks the code.

+The best and only fix I have found is to wrap the generated bundle in a `<script>` tag, turning it into valid HTML that does not need to be escaped.
+This is accomplished with the Webpack Shell Plugin and `scripts/wrap-in-script.sh`.

 ## Why do this?

 ### How is this better than building an app with Node and communicating with Google through its APIs?